fatmcgav/fatmcgav-netapp/docs/igroup_add_remove_initiator.md

   1. Create

-     The create method adds the initiator to the iGroup.
+     The 'Create' method adds the initiator to the iGroup.

   2. Destroy

-     The destroy method removes the initiator from the iGroup.
+     The 'Destroy' method removes the initiator from the iGroup.

 # -------------------------------------------------------------------------